KCATurner/four/docs/source/math.rst

 ***********************************
 `C_{9,1}` : Efficiency With Silicon
 ***********************************
 Repeating this process manually for `C_{9,1}` would take far too long.
+Thankfully, it's not outside the realm of computation just yet.
 We're talking about finding a number with over a *nonillion* letters in it's name.
 So this is where this pseudo-paper of mine comes to an end.
-There's not much more to say.
-The best I can do is present you with the first occurring 4-chain containing nine numbers:
+There's just not much to say, other than that I wrote some code to do this for us and found `C_{9,1}`.
+That is of course assuming I made no mistakes.
+The best I can do is present you with the result:

 .. math:: C_{9,1} = \bigl(4, 5, 3, 6, 11, 23, 323, 1103323\overset{_{8}}{\overline{373}}, \overset{_{5}}{\overline{001}}103323\overset{_{x}}{\overline{373}}\bigr), \text{where}\ x = 4664040982447497675590741019